Murder of Pamela Werner: Investigation

-There were plenty of deaths to investigate in Peking at that time.
+There were plenty of deaths to investigate in Beijing at that time.
 Each morning several bodies were routinely collected from the streets.
 Most were suicides or natural causes.
 Homicides were harder to resolve as they could have been either due to routine criminal activity and disputes, or Japanese provocations, or (increasingly) political assassinations carried out by the Kuomintang of its enemies both internal and external.
 General Song was also having some of the drug dealers he caught summarily executed, particularly if they were not Chinese or Japanese.

 Both Han and Thomas knew that the investigation into Pamela's death would be unusual.
-While the Chinese had jurisdiction because of where her body had been found, it was entirely likely that it would be necessary to investigate her death by questioning members of the foreign community, some of whom might enjoy diplomatic immunity or at least reside in the Legation Quarter, where the Peking police had no authority.
+While the Chinese had jurisdiction because of where her body had been found, it was entirely likely that it would be necessary to investigate her death by questioning members of the foreign community, some of whom might enjoy diplomatic immunity or at least reside in the Legation Quarter, where the Beijing police had no authority.
 That aspect of the investigation would be better conducted by law enforcement officers who did have jurisdiction.

 Given Pamela's social standing, the case would likely attract not only the attention of the press but also official interest.
 British diplomats would probably not want to see the case solved in any way that would adversely affect the British image in China.
-Thomas proposed to Han that the Peking police exercise their right to name the official who could serve as an envoy for the investigation, and suggested that that official be Detective Chief Inspector Richard Dennis, a Scotland Yard veteran who was chief of police in the British concession in Tientsin.
+Thomas proposed to Han that the Beijing police exercise their right to name the official who could serve as an envoy for the investigation, and suggested that that official be Detective Chief Inspector Richard Dennis, a Scotland Yard veteran who was chief of police in the British concession in Tianjin.
 He could not be as easily pressured by the Diplomatic Service since he was not under their authority.
 Han agreed, and the two would work together to try to solve the case, a binational cooperation unusual for the time.

 Pamela's body, and where it was found, had already yielded some clues.
-The expensive platinum jewelry that had helped confirm the corpse's identity had not been taken, suggesting robbery was not the motive.
+The expensive platinum jewellery that had helped confirm the corpse's identity had not been taken, suggesting robbery was not the motive.
 Pamela's wristwatch had been stopped shortly after midnight, suggesting that was when she had died.
 There was no blood at the scene other than that on her clothes, suggesting she had been killed elsewhere and dumped there.
 Nearby was her membership card for the skating rink, with some blood on it; however, her bicycle and skates were never found.